SWC-OSG-Workshop/general/novice/DHTC/02-modules.md

 <h2> Tutorial Command on OSG </h2>

-The in built *tutorial* command assists a user in getting started on OSG.
+The built-in *tutorial* command assists a user in getting started on OSG.
 To see the list of existing tutorials, type

 ~~~